note: This article is about positioning bicycle cleats

 heel is raised.”

-So, if you stand with your bare feet fully on the ground they touch at
+So, if you stand with your bare feet fully on the ground they touch

-the balls of your feet.
+mostly on the balls of your feet.

 Again, you should position your cleats to center the balls of your feet